gruz123/docker-openvpn/docs/otp.md

 pamtester -v openvpn <user> authenticate
 ```

-In the last command `<user>` should be replaced by the exact string you used in the ovpn_otp_user command.
+In the last command `<user>` should be replaced by the exact string you used in the otp_user command.

 If you configured everything correctly you should get authenticated by entering a OTP code from the app.